mu-arch/ComfyMods/ColorfulLights/README.md

 ### 1.7.0

-  * Fixed a bug with the `Player.TakeInput()` transpiler delegate where it would always intercept the keypress.
+  * Fixed a bug with the `Player.TakeInput()` transpiler blocking other inputs with the same keybind.
   * Rewrote the entire fireplace-coloring system to use a new MonoBehaviour `FireplaceColor`.
+  * Moved patch-related code into their own classes.

 ### 1.6.0